 2. Synchronous (real-time) lectures through Blackboard or Zoom

 Blackboard or Zoom will be used to participate in 90 minutes of synchronous (real-time) lectures.
-You will find the PowerPoints for each lecture posted on Blackboard, which is also used to submit all assignments including personal reflections, papers, and exams.
+You will find the PowerPoints for each lecture posted on Blackboard, which is also used to submit all assignments including discussion board entries, personal reflections, midterm paper, reflective summaries, and final exam.